allgreed/kasprowicz.pro/content/posts/begin.md

 Also today I've read [this article](https://motherboard.vice.com/en_us/article/vbanny/we-should-replace-facebook-with-personal-websites).
 There's something to it - I didn't want to be *just another* Medium writer, another Facebook profile, another ID in a huge database.
 At the same time I fancy sharing data, sometime personal data, with the world.
 Dear humans and bots, enjoy.

 ## $ whois allgreed
-TODO
-0x2026
-UTF-16
-ellipsis
-omission from greek
-... …
+Look closely at the title.
+It's not 3 dots.
+It's a single ellipsis character, it's 0x2026 in UTF-16.
+Right...
+The question was `whoami` - and the answer is: just a humble hacker.

+## How this was built
+OVH + Free tier hosting + Hugo + After-dark theme + ... h/s/m of customization
+TODO: Fill blank
+TODO: Add links

 ## ??? <- title of this section == TODO
-TODO

-## How this was built
 TODO